-Superintendent(s) - Karla Pihl, Kendall Pihl, Kelsey Swisher Assistant Superintendent(s) - Karson Pihl, Krew Swisher
+Superintendent(s) - Tim Myers

+Assistant Superintendent(s) - Ryan Myers and Colyer Rensink

 - 1. Read GENERAL RULES. - 2.
 Products exhibited in this division must have been grown by the 4-H/FFA member in the current year, with the exception of soybean seed and edible field bean seed. - 3.
 Exhibits should be as mature as possible. - 4.
 For State Fair, members may enter one exhibit in each category as designated by judge.
 State Fair age is 9 years old before January 1st of current year. - 5.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 6.
-All items must be entered Monday prior to the fair during the designated times. - 7.
-If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 8.
-Every entry must be identified by hybrid or variety name. - 9.
-All classes calling for a gallon sample may have a 2 1/2 3 inch diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts. - 10.
-Must be enrolled in field crop project to exhibit. - 11.
-Judging will begin at 3:15 p.m. on Monday prior to fair.
+All 4-H/FFA crop exhibits must be checked in between 8:00 a.m. and noon on the Tuesday and remain in place until 8:00 a.m. on Saturday. - 6.
+Every entry must be identified by hybrid or variety name. - 7.
+All classes calling for a gallon sample may have a 2 1⁄2 3 inch diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts. - 8.
+Must be enrolled in field crop project to exhibit. - 9.
+Crop exhibits are placed in four award groups by the judges.
+Premiums will be paid on those exhibits receiving a purple, blue, or red ribbon award. - 10.
+If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing.